The best places to visit in Victoria

 Even if you don’t ski, the snowfields make for a beautiful wonderland in the winter, with dog-sled rides, snow play parks, fine dining, and fire-warmed chalets to relax.
 In the summer, the mountains come alive with hiking and biking trails, plus alpine road trips take you between wineries, national parks, and coffee roasters.

-During the year, you’ll find lots of festivals being held in the towns of the High Country and it’s worth trying to time a visit with one of them.
+During the year, you’ll find lots of festivals being held in the towns of the High Country and it’s worth trying to time a visit to one of them.
 The Wangaratta Festival of Jazz and Blues is a great event to consider, for example.

 Mildura